 VI.
 Warranty, Liability

-(3) Liability for gross negligence is limited to the sum insured under third-party liability insurance available for the specific claim, unless mandatory statutory provisions proscribe such limit.
+- Liability for gross negligence is limited to the sum insured under third-party liability insurance available for the specific claim, unless mandatory statutory provisions proscribe such limitation.

-(6) COVERDALE shall only be liable for third parties who were instructed to render specific services with the customer's knowledge and who are neither employees nor shareholders in the case of negligence in the selection procedure.
+- COVERDALE shall be liable for third parties who were instructed to render specific services with the customer's knowledge and who are neither employees nor shareholders only in the case of negligence in the selection procedure.

 VII.
 Industrial property rights and copyrights of third parties

-(1) COVERDALE's programmes, training materials, documents and the like are protected by copyright and may only be used inside the business of the relevant customer and only in the country of the customer's registered office or which was expressly agreed.
-Any reproduction of training material or documents (e.g. documentation, etc.) or publication of the same in whole or in part shall only be permitted subject to COVERDALE's written consent; this shall also apply to passing on and repeated use by third parties or the
+- COVERDALE's programmes, training materials, documents and the like are protected by copyright and may only be used inside the organisation of the relevant customer and only in the country of the customer's registered office or which was expressly agreed.
+Any reproduction or publication of training material or documents (e.g. documentation, etc.) in whole or in part shall be permitted only upon COVERDALE's written consent; this also applies to passing on and repeated use by third parties or the customer itself.

-(2) Where learning elements are made available online or in the customer's systems, such elements may only be made available for viewing by the persons attending the relevant courses (this means that downloading, passing on of access codes and publication is absolutely prohibited, which is not negotiable).
+- Where learning elements are made available online or in the customer's systems, such elements may only be made available for viewing to the persons attending the relevant courses (this means that downloading, passing on of access codes or publication is absolutely prohibited, which is not negotiable).

-(3) Where, depending on the contract, learning elements are not made available to the customer on a permanent basis, the customer shall delete all learning elements from its systems or put them offline after the agreed time.
+- Where, depending on the contract, learning elements are not made available to the customer on a permanent basis, the customer shall delete all learning elements from its systems or put them offline after the agreed period of time.

-(5) Learning elements which are made available in the customer's systems contain, apart from the Coverdale logo, also the customer's logo for clear identification.
-If such learning elements become accessible to unauthorised persons in whatsoever form without COVERDALE's consent, Coverdale reserves the right to charge a contractual penalty for that learning content in the amount of the agreed licence fee.
+- Apart from the Coverdale logo, learning elements which are made available in the customer's systems contain also the customer's logo for clear identification.
+If such learning elements become accessible to unauthorised persons in whatsoever way without COVERDALE's consent, Coverdale reserves the right to charge a contractual penalty for that learning content in the amount of the agreed licence fee.

-(2) Independent of other rights COVERDALE is entitled to rescind the contract without granting a grace period
+- Independent of other rights COVERDALE is entitled to rescind the contract without granting another grace period

-(b) if concerns have arisen about the customer's solvency and the customer neither makes an advance payment nor furnishes suitable collateral upon COVERDALE's request;
+- (b) if concerns have arisen about the customer's ability to pay and the customer neither makes an advance payment nor furnishes suitable collateral at COVERDALE's request;

-(3) Rescission of contract may also be declared for the above reasons with regard to an outstanding portion of the delivery or service.
+- Rescission of contract may be declared for the above reasons also with regard to an outstanding portion of the delivery or service.

-(4) Notwithstanding COVERDALE's claims for damages, including preprocedural costs, in the event of rescission of contract services or parts of services rendered shall be invoiced and paid as per the contract.
+- Notwithstanding COVERDALE's claims for damages, including preprocedural costs, in the event of rescission of contract services or parts of services rendered shall be invoiced and paid in accordance with the contract.
 This shall also apply to preparatory work rendered by COVERDALE.

 IX.
 Choice of law and place of jurisdiction

-(1) The customer is not entitled to assign its/his/her claims under the contract.
+- The customer is not entitled to assign its claims under the contract.

-(2) Unless otherwise agreed, substantive law of the Republic of Austria shall apply and the rules of conflict of laws shall be excluded.
+- Unless otherwise agreed the substantive law of the Republic of Austria shall apply and the rules of conflict of laws shall be excluded.

-(4) However, COVERDALE is entitled to file claims against the customer before any other domestic or foreign court in the circuit of which the customer has its/his/her registered office, domicile, establishment or assets.
+- However, COVERDALE shall be entitled to file claims against the customer with any other domestic or foreign court in the circuit of which the customer has its registered office, domicile, establishment or assets.

 X. General provisions

-(1) The customer expressly agrees that COVERDALE may process, make available or transmit (as defined by the Austrian Data Protection Act [Datenschutzgesetz]) the personal data concerning the customer and/or its/his/her business insofar as this is necessary and expedient for fulfilling the assigned tasks or results from statutory obligations of COVERDALE.
+- The customer expressly agrees that COVERDALE may process, make available or transmit (as defined by the Austrian Data Protection Act [Datenschutzgesetz] or the GDPR) the personal data concerning the customer and/or its organisation insofar as this is necessary and useful for fulfilling the assigned tasks or results from statutory obligations of COVERDALE.

-(3) Should any provision(s) of these General Terms and Conditions be or become legally ineffective, violate mandatory law or should these General Terms and Conditions contain a gap, the Parties shall replace or supplement the ineffective, challengeable or incomplete provision by appropriate regulations which come as close as possible to the financial purpose of the intended regulation.
+- Should any provision(s) of these General Terms and Conditions be or become legally ineffective, violate mandatory law or should these General Terms and Conditions contain a gap, the parties shall replace or supplement the ineffective, voidable or incomplete provision by appropriate regulations which come as close as possible to the financial purpose of the intended regulation.
 The validity of the remaining provisions shall remain unaffected thereby.